 The added lilac to black roots is the perfect metallic balayage for women with dark tresses.
 This hair inspiration will fade into an ash blonde.
 To get this, ask your colorist for a balayage with a touch of the color lilac.
 For styling, air dry the locks and do the scrunching method for natural-looking waves.

 The lightest lilac shade for older women is great because it blends and fades softly with the grey tones.
 This lilac hair dye for grey hair is achievable by adding lilac hair highlights for dimension.
 Use hairspray or dry shampoo to hold soft waves for a chic and aesthetic finish when styling.

 This look features shoulder-length light to dark lilac hair ombre, and it looks wild!
 The roots have a white-blonde hue, which can be achieved with bleaching, and the result helps create that unique melting lilac color hair.

-The best thing about this ombre lilac blonde hair is it can go wavy, curly or straight, or maybe in an updo like a messy bun.
+The best thing about this ombre lilac blonde hair is that it can go wavy, curly, straight, or maybe in an updo like a messy bun.

 Don’t you love this blue and purple lilac combination?
 It embodies a darker but luscious shade that looks amazing!

 To show off the tones in this bluish lilac-purple hair, style the mid-lengths and ends with curls.
 Leave the top area straight for a more refined finesse.

 #18: Dark Lilac Dip Dye

 Test out the waters with a cute dip dye trend by adding a lilac color to just the tips of your blonde hair.
 Its beauty can complement any hairstyle – a tousled short bob or a long wavy mane.

 #19: Ashy Lilac